TangoSensory/DataIngestion/README.md

 - Please don't fork this project and create your own repository.
 - Please send us whatever you have done before the deadline even if it is an incompleted task.
 - Don't hesitate to contact us for questions and support while working on the task.

+# Notes/Assumptions

+- In an effort to keep it simple, and minimise dev time, parts of it are coded in a non-production way.
+Eg. In-memory data collections rather that a DB store.
+- I felt that setting up Microservices and even a DB store was overkill, and would have extended the time further
+  - However, I didn't appreciate the size of the input files when I designed the solution
+- Retrieving data from the Google drive wasn't straightforward due to a Virus scan message & subsequent confirmation.
+    - The GoogleDrive API documentation was geared towards an owned project/application, so I wasn't sure how that would apply to a shared folder
+- The solution works for the smaller input files but is failing "Stream too long" on at least one of the larger ones when decompressing.
+    - Given more time I might have explored different Decompression techniques
+- What is working:
+   - SourceRepo/Downloads
+   - Dependency Injection
+   - ETL for smaller input files
+     - Decompression
+     - Data Parsing
+     - Dto creation
+  - AlbumBuilder successfully creates a collection of Album objects (tested via Unit tests).
+    - However, I feel that the in-memory approach taken would not be optimal given the size of the data and might fail if I was able to run against the input data once the decompression issue was resolved.
+In a production system I would use a local data-store - probably Entity Framework + SQL Server
+  - The sample Unit tests I've created
+- What is not working
+   - ETL for larger input files
+     - Decompression failing with "Stream too long" exception
+   - Because of the above, Data parsing and Dto creation are not fully tested, but should work fine
+     - Artist Data parsing and Dto creation tested via Unit Tests & working fine
+- What is incomplete
+   - The SearchRepo & Data upload
+     - I didn't feel I had enough info to complete this